23 Incredible CEO Statistics

 9. How many CEOs belong to a racial or ethnic minority?

 Sometimes, all it takes to become the head of a successful company is a great idea.
-But more often than not, it requires a solid education and years of professional experience.
-The data we uncovered on the backgrounds of current CEOs showed several common threads.
+But often, it requires a solid education and years of professional experience.
+Let's look at the backgrounds of current CEOs that show several common threads.

 10. How many CEOs have a bachelor's degree?

 While some CEOs like Bill Gates managed to find success without finishing college, the majority have to work hard in school.
-Around 97% of S&P 500 CEOs have an undergraduate degree, as do 100% of Fortune 100 CEOs.
+98% of CEOs globally hold a bachelor's degree, as do 100% of Fortune 100 CEOs.

 11. How many have their MBA?

-Surprisingly, the majority of CEOs haven't earned an advanced degree in business.
-Of the top 100 chief executive officers in the U.S., just 29 hold an MBA.
+Surprisingly, most CEOs haven't earned an advanced degree in business.
+Of the top 1000 CEOs in the U.S., only 22.3% hold an MBA in 2022.

 12. What's the common academic major for CEOs?